Mangrove-Web-Development/wp-util/README.md

 - `download-plugins`
     - This will sync your local _wp-content/plugins_ folder with the remote plugins directory.
+- `download-themes`
+    - This will sync your local _wp-content/themes_ folder with the remote plugins directory.
 - `download-uploads`
     - This will sync your local _wp-content/uploads_ folder with the remote directory.